0x70369/random-ideas/os-installations/microslop-uindouls/Scripts/README.md

-These are scripts I developed to improve uindols whenever I'm forced to use it.
+These are scripts I developed to improve the slopware whenever I'm forced to use it.
 Before running them, run the command below in PowerShell as admin:
 `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`